buanet/ioBroker.docker/docs/README_docker_hub_iobroker.md

 The examples above are dealing with the Docker default bridge network.
 In general there are [some reasons](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) why it might be the better choice to use a user-defined bridge network.

 Using a Docker bridge network works fine for taking a first look and with most of the ioBroker adapters (if you don't forget to redirect the ports your adapters use).<br>
-But some ioBroker adapters are using techniques like [Multicast](https://en.wikipedia.org/wiki/Multicast) or [Broadcast](https://en.wikipedia.org/wiki/Broadcasting_(networking)) for automatic detection of IoT devices<br>
+But some ioBroker adapters are using techniques like [Multicast](https://en.wikipedia.org/wiki/Multicast) or [Broadcast](https://en.wikipedia.org/wiki/Broadcasting_(networking)) for automatic detection of IoT devices.<br>
+Some let you configure an adapter callback address, which should be set to the IP of the host's physical network adapter.<br>
+In case a callback port can be configured as well, a port mapping for the chosen port needs to be added either via CLI option<br>
+`docker run -p` or to the service configuration in the `docker-compose.yml`.<br>
+Depending on the protocol used, additional ports may need to be mapped to allow packets reaching the adapter instance.<br>
-In this case it may be useful to switch to [host](https://docs.docker.com/network/host/) or [MACVLAN](https://docs.docker.com/network/macvlan/) network.
+In cases with limited configuration options it may be useful to switch to [host](https://docs.docker.com/network/host/) or [MACVLAN](https://docs.docker.com/network/macvlan/) network.

 For more information about networking with Docker please refer to the [official Docker docs](https://docs.docker.com/network/).